mxagar/eda_fe_summary/README.md

 		- It is common to use `LabelEncoder` first and then `LabelBinarizer`.
 	- Ordinal encoding: convert ordinal categories to `0,1,2,...`; but be careful: we're assuming the distance from one level to the next is the same -- Is it really so?
 Maybe it's better applying one-hot encoding?
 		- `sklearn` tools: `OrdinalEncoder`, `DictVectorizer`.
+	- If a distribution of a numerical variable is very skewed or irregular, we can discretize it  with `pd.cut()`.
 	- There are many more tools: [Preprocessing categorical features](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-categorical-features)
 	- Weight of evidence: If the target is binary and we want to encode categorical features, we can store the target ratios associated to each feature category level.
 - Train/test split: perform it before scaling the variables: `train_test_split()`.
 ALWAYS use the seed for reproducibility!